mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/brand-and-visual-design-guidelines.md

 ## Website Guidelines

-Website-specific guidelines can be found in the [UX/UI Style Guide](https://mattermost.wayfx.com/0ddc9bpne/p/07a9e9-misc).
+Website-specific guidelines can be found in the [Mattermost.com StyleGuide](https://mattermost.wayfx.com/0ddc9bpne/p/07a9e9-misc).

 ## Name Usage Guidelines